-s mountains are a draw for trekkers of all abilities.
+Exodus offers a range of walking & trekking, cycling, cultural and wildlife holidays in Nepal.
+With eight of the world's ten highest mountains found in Nepal it really can be no surprise that this country has become a mecca for all walkers.
+Whether it's around Everest or the Annapurnas, Nepal's mountains are a draw for trekkers of all abilities.
 If you like your walking holidays to be leisurely with comfortable accommodation we have many Premium adventures holidays for you.
 Alternatively, if you're a hardened trekker and relish the thought of 17 nights camping surrounded by beautiful mountain scenery then there's the tough but rewarding expedition to Mera Peak.
 One word says it all when it comes to Nepal: Himalaya.
-This magical mountainous kingdom sits high on the spine of the World’s most famous mountain range.
-Nerve tingling scenery, a complex culture and some of the best walking trails in the world all contrive to make Nepal a real Shangri-La for the intrepid adventure traveller.
-Trek to the top of the world, raft down raging rapids, bathe with elephants or just contemplate the meaning of life, the universe and everything in this most spiritual of nations.
+This magical mountainous kingdom sits high on the spine of the world’s most famous mountain range.
+Nerve-tingling scenery, a complex culture and some of the best walking trails in the world all contrive to make Nepal a real Shangri-La for the adventure traveller.
+Trek to the top of the world, raft down raging rapids, or just contemplate the meaning of life, the universe and everything in this most spiritual of nations.

 For the majority of the locals, life in Nepal adds new meaning to living on the edge.
 Life is a delicate balance of high altitude, hard work and social festivities, all steeped heavily in ancient tradition.
 Although a poor country, Nepal's culture is very rich.
 The intermingling of traditions and faiths has created an intricate tapestry where religious tolerance and harmony are the norm.
 Many different ethnic groups co-exist here, all with their own distinct social identities and cultural patterns.
 Extend your warmth and respect and in return you will receive a genuine insight into this fascinating world.